Dartvauder/NeuroSandboxWebUI/README.md

 ## Where can I get models, voices and avatars?

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models)
-* Stable Diffusion and vae models can be taken from [CivitAI](https://civitai.com/models)
+* Stable Diffusion, vae and lora models can be taken from [CivitAI](https://civitai.com/models)
 * AudioCraft models are downloads automatically in *inputs* folder, when you select a model and press the submit button
-* TTS and Whisper models are downloads automatically in *inputs* folder when are they used
+* TTS, Whisper, Upscale and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 The main thing is that it is pre-processed!
 * It’s the same with avatars as with voices.
 You can download them on the Internet, generate them using neural networks, or take a photo of yourself.
 The main thing is to comply with the required file format